All right, our two Sean Hannity show, 800-941-Sean.

 Give me a break.

-Christopher Steele's a liar but I I I didn't I I do get concerned when they bring him back up I hope it uh that David's right that this turns on them because it brings back up Hillary and and the emails and I just basically for the most part unfortunately Jordan given up hope.
+I hope that David's right that this turns on them because it brings back up Hillary and the emails and basically, for the most part, unfortunately, Jordan, given up hope.

-I mean Durham should have had his report out you know two years ago a year and a half ago.
+I mean, Durham should have had his report out, you know, two years ago, a year and a half ago.

-You're right, but listen the bigger picture here even is Pfizer system is broken.
+But listen, the bigger picture here even is Pfizer system is broken.

-We've Christopher Steele proves it beyond any question of a doubt.
+Christopher Steele proves it beyond any question of a doubt.

 But what's going to be done about it?

-You know look at what they did to the country for those years.
+You know, look at what they did to the country for those years.

-Look how many millions of dollars how much time was wasted and still the administration got so much done on their agenda.
+Look how many millions of dollars, how much time was wasted.

 Imagine if it hadn't been this hoax going on for these years and stuff.